Shehnai: Origin of the shehnai

 The shehnai is thought to have been brought by the Mughal Empire as its use was most associated with the Mughal courts.

+Etymology

+Several folk etymologies and scholarly theories exist regarding the name shehnai.

+According to a widely cited legend, Emperor Aurangzeb banned the playing of the pungi in his royal court because of its shrill sound.
+A barber (nai) from a family of professional musicians subsequently improved the instrument by fashioning a longer, broader pipe with seven holes, producing a softer and more melodious tone.
+Since the new instrument was first played in the Shah's chambers and its creator was a nai, the instrument came to be called shehnai.
+A variant of this legend holds that the name derives from the combination of shāh (king) and nai (flute), meaning "the king's flute" or "royal flute".

+Another theory proposes that shehnai is a modification of sur-nāl (from sur, meaning musical note or melody, and nāl/nālī/nād, meaning pipe or reed in several Indian languages).
+Musicologist Dileep Karanth has argued that the sur-nāl may also be the etymological root of the surna/zurna, the name by which similar reed-pipes are known throughout the Middle East and Eastern Europe.

+Similar instruments

 The counterparts to the shehnai played in Western India and Coastal Karnataka are indigenous to the territory.
 Shehnai players were/are an integral part of the Goan/Konkani region and the temples along the western coast and the players are called Vajantri and were allotted lands for services rendered to the temples.

 Music

 The shehnai is played during religious festivities and wedding celebrations.